Brey314/Analista-de-ventas/README.md

 localhost/14
 localhost/13

-In /13 and /14, you can see predicted model ARIMA and SARIMA, to predic the sales of your data.
+In /13 and /14, you can see predict models, ARIMA and SARIMA, to predic the sales of your historic data.